-My current projects focus primarily on Hegel’s theories of self-consciousness and perception, and the role of art in human life.
+My current projects focus primarily on Hegel’s theories of self-consciousness and perception, the role of art in human life, and Simone de Beauvoir’s philosophy of mind.

 You can click here to see a video of me talking about Hegel’s critique of Schelling’s theory of intuition at a 2021 session of the Vanderbilt Modern Philosophy group.
 Look below for further information on recent work and works in progress.

 My dissertation offers a new account of Hegel’s reception of Kant’s theoretical philosophy.
 I argue that one of Hegel’s most significant philosophical contributions is his articulation of a post-Kantian account of the relationship between form and content in acts of a priori judgment.
 In this context, I call into question the common assumption that Hegel rejects Kant’s claim that intuition contributes to a priori cognition.
 Instead, I argue that the crucial disagreement between the two thinkers is over what kinds of objects are available to be intuited in the first place.
 For Kant, the paradigmatic objects of intuition are natural phenomena.
 For Hegel as I read him, the paradigmatic objects of intuition are acts of self-conscious thinking like theoretical and practical judgments.
 I demonstrate how this disagreement with Kant has global ramifications for Hegel’s thought by tracking it across all three volumes of Hegel’s mature Encyclopedia project, with emphasis on the formal account of the logical “I” developed in the Science of Logic.